material-motion/material-motion/concepts/patterns.md

     }
     target.addPlan(behavior)

 In this example, the logic of the `animate` function is the Plan.
 The `animate` function is not executed here.
-The behavior has been registered with a system.
+The `behavior` instance has been registered with a system.
 Again: it does not matter which system, so long as the system fulfills the Plan.

 Many Plans can be attached to a single target.
 A single Plan can also be attached to many targets.